How To Safely Return Your Workforce to the Office [Includes Checklist]

 Rotate Work Schedules

 The next thing you can do is rotate when employees return to work in the office.
-If you have many people you want to work in person, consider if everyone needs to be there all week.
+If you have many people you want to be in the office, consider whether everyone needs to be there every day.

 Possible Schedule Rotations

 Consider how many employees you want to work in the office.
 Compare that to how many desks you can have safely.
-Then, you can come up with a schedule that lets "employees return to work in a staggered fashion."
+Then, you can come up with a schedule that works best with your office setup.

-Now it's time to set some return to work guidelines for your office.
-The Agility Recovery team has developed a short yet comprehensive Return to Work checklist your business can follow.
+Now it's time to set some return-to-office guidelines.
+The Agility Recovery team has developed a short yet comprehensive Return-to-Office Checklist your business can follow.

 Consider if you want employees to follow particular steps before they reach the office.
-You can have employees get tested for COVID and wait for negative results.
+You can have employees get tested for COVID and wait for negative results, particularly before their first time back in the office.

 For daily returns after the first time back, you can have employees use a COVID tracking app.
 You can ask them to use the same app and submit their results before they show up to work.